harkeshbirman/telegram-bot/README.md

 # Telegram Bot for using google-gemini

-## Plesae ensure the following before starting the application:
+## Please ensure the following before starting the application:

 - `poetry` should be installed on your system
 - `mysql` should be running on port `3306`